Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces: Methods

+To generate the dataset for training the M3GNet interatomic potential, LSC(100)-LCO(110) interfaces were randomly generated as described in Section \ref{sec_int_dataset}.
 A total of 350 structures were generated without mutual exchanges, and 600 structures were generated with mutual exchanges.
-Structural relaxations were performed on all interface structures, where the lateral lattice vectors were fixed to the optimized values of the LCO slab (the elastic moduli of LCO \cite{RN320} is significantly larger than LSC \cite{RN321}).
+Random mutual exchanges were performed between atoms in the interface region and the top layer of LCO, where we allowed up to 3 Sc $\leftrightarrow$ Co, 3 Li $\leftrightarrow$ Co, and 6 Cl $\leftrightarrow$ O exchanges per structure.
+Structural relaxations were performed on all interface structures with the cell shapes and cell volumes fixed.
 The relaxations were performed in two stages.
 In the first stage, a kinetic energy cutoff of 374.3 eV was used, and only the atoms in the interface region were allowed to relax for 50 ionic steps.
 In the second stage, a kinetic energy cutoff of 450 eV was used, and all atoms were allowed to relax until the force on each atom was below 0.1 eV/Å. The Brillouin zone was sampled at the gamma point only for both stages.

+For structures that have been pre-relaxed using M3GNet (after the M3GNet model was trained), DFT relaxations were performed without the first stage relaxation (second stage only).
+The interface dataset for Dismai-Bench was created by relaxing randomly generated structures with M3GNet only.
+The interface dataset for developing CryinGAN was created by relaxing randomly generated structures with M3GNet followed by DFT calculations.
+No mutual ion exchanges were performed when the structures were generated since the exchanges mostly led to high-interface-energy structures.
+The initial 950 structures that were relaxed using DFT calculations only were just used for training the M3GNet model, but not any generative model.